pianoleo1/Leo-s-Study-Guides.github.io/StudyGuides/Science/Seg6Scope3,4,5.md

 40. **A still lake** would make a good mirror.

+### Concept Attainment Quiz

+41. **Visible light waves** is the portion of the electromagetic spectrum that humans can see.

+42. Energy waves are **reflected** when bounced off an object.

+43. The **electromagnetic spectrum** is all the possible energy levels of electromagnetic radiation.

+44. When an energy wave is soaked or taken in, it is **absorbed**.

+45. **Transmission** is light passing through an object.

+46. The color of an object that humans see is actually the **visible spectrum** of light reflected off the object.

+47. Light of different wavelengths looks like different **colors** to humans.

+48. The electromagnetic spectrum contains a **wide range** of light waves.
+Some of the waves are visible to humans and some of them cannot be seen by humans.

+49. When a rainbow appears in the sky, it is because light from the **visible spectrum** passed through water vapor and **slowed** down, causing the colors in the visible spectrum to break apart.

+50. Light travels in a straight line except at surfaces between different transparent materials (e.g., air and water, air and glass) where the light path bends.

+51. The electromagnetic spectrum is all of the electromagnetic wavelengths, including radio waves, x-rays, ultraviolet, infrared, and the visible spectrum.
+The human eye can only pick up a certain set of wavelengths of light; this is what is known as the visible spectrum.
+Different wavelengths within the visible spectrum are the different colors we see.
+The visible spectrum is only a small part of the electromagnetic spectrum.

 ## Scope 4

 ### Packet

-41. Sunlight is an electromagnetic wave that does not need a medium to travel through, sound does.
+52. Sunlight is an electromagnetic wave that does not need a medium to travel through, sound does.

-42. As white light gets diffracted by water droplets, a rainbow appears.
+53. As white light gets diffracted by water droplets, a rainbow appears.

-43. When an object is seen as a color, it is absorbing all light except that color (reflecting the color).
+54. When an object is seen as a color, it is absorbing all light except that color (reflecting the color).

-44. **Visible light** is the area of the electromagnetic wave scale that is visible to the human eye.
+55. **Visible light** is the area of the electromagnetic wave scale that is visible to the human eye.

-45. Higher frequency = less refraction (inverse relationship).
+56. Higher frequency = less refraction (inverse relationship).

     Light concepts | Explanation with example
     --- | ---
-46. **Light waves** | Electromagnetic waves, like light from the sun
+57. **Light waves** | Electromagnetic waves, like light from the sun

-47. **Color of light** | Part of the electromagnetic wave spectrum that is visible to the eye (ex. a rainbow).
+58. **Color of light** | Part of the electromagnetic wave spectrum that is visible to the eye (ex. a rainbow).

-48. **Brightness of light** | The amplitude of the light wave (ex. putting waxed paper vs. glass in front of a flashlight).
+59. **Brightness of light** | The amplitude of the light wave (ex. putting waxed paper vs. glass in front of a flashlight).

-49. **Refraction** | Bending of light (ex. when a pencil is put in water).
+60. **Refraction** | Bending of light (ex. when a pencil is put in water).

+61. **Reflection** | Light bouncing off an object (ex. looking into a mirror).

+62. **Diffraction** | Light spreading out from one thin source (ex. a small slit in the door lets light into the whole room).

+63. Frequency and amplitude are **not related**.

+64. The higher the frequency, the shorter the wavelength (**inverse relationship**).

+65. Amplitude and energy have **direct relationship**.

+66. Wavelength = Speed / Frequency

-50. **Reflection** | Light bouncing off an object (ex. looking into a mirror).
+67. **Reflection** | Light bouncing off an object (ex. looking into a mirror).

-51. **Diffraction** | Light spreading out from one thin source (ex. a small slit in the door lets light into the whole room)
+68. **Diffraction** | Light spreading out from one thin source (ex. a small slit in the door lets light into the whole room)

-52. Frequency and amplitude are **not related**.
+69. Frequency and amplitude are **not related**.

-53. The higher the frequency, the shorter the wavelength (**inverse relationship**).
+70. The higher the frequency, the shorter the wavelength (**inverse relationship**).

-54. Amplitude and energy have **direct relationship**.
+71. Amplitude and energy have **direct relationship**.

-55. Wavelength = Speed / Frequency
+72. Wavelength = Speed / Frequency

 ### Notes

-56. Electromagnetic waves don't need a medium to travel.
+73. Electromagnetic waves don't need a medium to travel.

-57. The qualities of light includes color and brightness.
+74. The qualities of light includes color and brightness.

-58. Refraction is used in corrective lenses to help see more clearly.
+75. Refraction is used in corrective lenses to help see more clearly.

-59. When light is reflected off a mirror, we can see ourselves.
+76. When light is reflected off a mirror, we can see ourselves.

-60. Light can be modeled as **protons** or **waves**.
+77. Light can be modeled as **protons** or **waves**.

-61. Models of particles or waves can have different uses.
+78. Models of particles or waves can have different uses.

-62. If light is not absorbed by an object, it is either reflected or transmitted.
+79. If light is not absorbed by an object, it is either reflected or transmitted.

-63. Electromagnetic radiations have properties that can be models.
+80. Electromagnetic radiations have properties that can be models.

-64. **Color**: Specific frequency or wavelength of visible light.
+81. **Color**: Specific frequency or wavelength of visible light.

-65. **Brightness**: The amplitude or height of a wave measured from the crest to midway between the crest and trough.
+82. **Brightness**: The amplitude or height of a wave measured from the crest to midway between the crest and trough.

 ### Reading Science A

-66. **Both ultraviolet light and microwaves**:
+83. **Both ultraviolet light and microwaves**:

     a.
 Cannot be seen by the human eye.